-JWPce is a professional, open-source, Japanese word processor that originated in the late 1990s.
+JWPce (the precursor to JWPxp) is a professional, open-source, Japanese word processor that originated in the late 1990s.
 In addition to word processing / text editing capabilities, it also provides numerous kanji lookup tools and integrated dictionaries.
 It runs on most versions of Windows, including WinCE, from which its name derives.
 The last update was released in 2005, and the official webpage went offline in 2015.

-It is an old-school Win32 program written in C++ and utilizing MFC.
-It does not have eye candy in its GUI or a "ribbon" interface, nor does it use .NET.
+It is an old-school Win32 program written in C++ for the MFC framework.
+It does not have a "ribbon" interface or eye candy in its GUI, neither does it utilize .NET.
 Although it has always been free, its feature set is commensurate with commercial-grade products of the time.

 At one time it was successful enough to merit a Wikipedia article.